Each year, the Wood County Humane Society takes in an average of 600

 If you're adopting a dog, he might already have negative opinions of people.

-with confidence and he will learn to be confident too.
-He may forget his
+confidence and he will learn to be confident too.
+He may forget his manners, if

-manners, if he knew them at all, and need you to show him the rules again,
+he knew them at all, and need you to show him the rules again, consistently

-consistently and fairly.
-It might take some time and again lots of PATIENCE
+and fairly.
+It might take some time and again lots of PATIENCE but soon he

 Are you still with us?
 Good!
 Not all dogs or cats will come with this much

-hundreds of unwanted dogs and cats come through our shelter every year,
+of unwanted dogs and cats come through our shelter every year, you'll

 adoptions, so you and your pet have many enjoyable years together.

-* Adopters must be twenty-one (21) years of age, and we would like to meet
+* Adopters must be eighteen (18) years of age, and we would love to meet all

 * If you rent an apartment, house, live in a trailer park, or are under a land

-minutes, it could be longer, depending upon how many visitors and other
+it could be longer, depending upon how many visitors and other adoptions are

 * Although we try to be 100% accurate, we cannot guarantee breed,